A Large-Scale Characterization of How Readers Browse Wikipedia: Discussion

 \xhdr{Diversity} There is extraordinary diversity in the ways readers browse Wikipedia, modulated by topic, device, time of day, etc. This reflects the diversity found in previous studies on the different motivations and information needs of readers across the globe~\cite{singer_why_2017,lemmerich_why_2019,johnson2020global}.
 This heterogeneity indicates caution against simplistic models aiming to capture a single average behavior.

 \xhdr{Online ecosystem} The usage of Wikipedia is embedded in a larger online ecosystem.
 Multiple studies have shown the importance of Wikipedia to search engines~\cite{McMahon2017Substantial,Vincent2021Deeper}, as a gateway to the Web~\cite{piccardi2020quantifying,piccardi2021gateway}, and as a main educational resource for online learning more generally~\cite{Kross2021Characterizing}.
-Our results show that this interplay between external and internal (with respect to Wikipedia) also plays a crucial part on an intra-session level when navigating for knowledge.
+Our results show that this interplay between external and internal (with respect to Wikipedia) also plays a crucial role on an intra-session level when navigating encyclopedic information.

 \xhdr{Navigation in the wild} The navigation of readers on Wikipedia differs from targeted navigation in lab-based settings \cite{HumanWayfinding,Helic,West_Leskovec_2012}.
-We do not observe typical strategies characterized by, e.g., navigation via hubs (an initial increase followed by a drop in out-degree) or gradually decreasing steps in semantic space towards the target.
+We do not observe typical strategies characterized by, e.g., navigation via hubs (an initial increase, followed by a drop, in out-degree) or gradually decreasing the step size in semantic space towards a target.
 Instead, we find a range of other patterns, such as a U-shape for the step-size in semantic space and an immediate sharp drop followed by largely constant centrality measures (out-degree, PageRank).
-This highlights conceptual limitations of targeted-navigation experiments to generalize their findings to how humans seek knowledge more generally.
+This highlights conceptual limitations of targeted-navigation experiments with respect to generalizing their results to how humans seek knowledge more generally.

 Furthermore, our results provide a more nuanced picture on the conclusions derived from publicly available data, most notably the Wikipedia clickstream~\cite{Wulczyn2015clickstream}, which provides aggregate data on the number of times a link was clicked.
 For example, we can observe that the overall tendency to navigate towards peripheral nodes~\cite{LinkSuccessfulWikipedia} is mainly driven by the first step after reaching Wikipedia, with subsequent steps showing much smaller differences in centrality measures (with the exception of the last step, see below).
 One possible interpretation is a regression-to-the-mean effect as popular pages (the starting points of navigation) are generally skewed towards higher centrality and quality.